 - Accessing resources that are accessible across ExpressRoute or VPN connections

-This feature is in preview and should not be used for production workloads.
 To learn more about this feature, read the docs on App Service VNet Integration.

 App Service Environment

 An App Service Environment (ASE) is a single tenant deployment of the Azure App Service that runs in your VNet.
 The ASE enables use cases such as: